atm1504/copy2paste/README.md

 - Styles are in `popup/popup.css`
 - Internationalization support through `i18n.js` and `languages.js`
 - Background service worker in `background.js`
+- Uses session storage for temporary file data
+- Minimal permissions required for operation

+## Permissions

+The extension uses minimal permissions to ensure user privacy and security:

+- `activeTab`: Required to interact with the current tab when copying text
+- No additional permissions are required as the extension uses web APIs for storage and file handling

 ## Future Enhancements